adamgreen/mri-swd/README.md

 MRI-SWD is debug hardware which allows the [GNU debugger](https://www.sourceware.org/gdb/), GDB, to debug Cortex-M based microcontrollers via the SWD debug port.

 ## Important Notes
-* __[5/4/2023]:__ This GitHub repository is just a placeholder for now.
+* __[5/6/2023]:__ This GitHub repository is just a placeholder for now.
 The code found within is just me getting basic SWD and gdb communications up and running.
-It only supports read/writing of memory and CPU registers at this time.
+It only supports basic GDB commands at this time.
 I will plumb in more of the actual debug abilities over the upcoming weeks.
 * The initial goal is to just be able to debug and program the  dual core [RP2040 microcontroller](https://www.raspberrypi.com/products/rp2040/).
 I will add other microcontrollers in the future.
 For example, I have an nRF52 based development board sitting just next to the [Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) so it will get some testing as well.
 * The initial target for this mri-swd firmware is to run on the low cost [Pico W](https://www.adafruit.com/product/5526) using its WiFi capabilities to wirelessly communicate with GDB.
 No intermediate program like OpenOCD will be required since the mri remote debug stub functionality will be running on the Pico W itself.